 - Preheat oven to 375F.
-Use butter to grease a 9. or 10 inch pie dish, or spray it with non-stick spray.
+Use butter to grease a 9 or 10 inch circle pie dish, or spray it with non-stick spray.

 - In a large bowl, combine the chopped apples, raspberries, 3 tablespoons flour, sugar, cinnamon, nutmeg, and salt.
 Mix well.

-- In another large microwaveable bowl, melt the butter for 30 seconds at a time until melted.
+- In another microwaveable bowl, melt the butter for 30 seconds at a time until melted.
 Add all the ingredients for the oat pecan topping to the bowl and mix well until you have a crumbly mixture.

 - Add the filling to the greased pie dish.
 Scatter the crumble mixture all over the fruit filling.

 - Bake for 40-50 minutes at 375F, until the crumble topping is starting to brown and the fruit filling is bubbling underneath.
 Allow to cool for 10-15 minutes, or until safe to the touch.
-Serve with ice cream or whipped cream.
+Serve with ice cream or whipped cream on top.